-(iii) Income and expense
+(iv) Income and expense

 From January 1, 2018 the Company recognises interest income and expense in the statement of profit or loss and other comprehensive income for all financial instruments measured at amortised cost using the method previously described, with the exception of financial assets that have subsequently become credit-impaired ('Stage 3' financial assets).
 For these financial assets, interest income is calculated by applying the effective interest rate to their amortised cost (i.e. net of the expected impairment loss allowance).
-Additional information on interest income is described in Note 3(e).
+Additional information on income and expense under is described in Note 3(e).